mearlboro/mearlboro.github.io/_posts/2021-03-20-synch-part-4-deploy-the-flock.md

 ---
 layout: post
 title: "Synch.Live"
-subtitle: "Part 4: deploying the flock"
+subtitle: "Part 4: Deploying the Flock"
-description: we build 10 headsets for the Synch.Live project and use Ansible to configure the hardware, set up the software, and run tests.
+description: we build 10 LED headsets for and use Ansible to configure the hardware, install the necessary software, and run tests
 hidetitle: "display:none"
 categories: numbers
 tags: raspberrypi, linux, orchestration